mogul27/Learning-Scratchpads/React/react_notes.md

 - Props are like attributes.
 They allow you to pass data through a kindof custom HTML component (properties of the custom compoenents)
 - Props can share data between React Components
+- Props always passed from component through a component tree to child   components, never straight to the child component

 #### Key commands
 *npm install* gets the libraries and dependencies needed\
-*npx create-react-app "project name"* to cerate a new react app
+*npx create-react-app "project name"* to cerate a new react app *npm start* Default to use react-script for starting development server